guinea7pig/wiisabber-tests-/README.md

-a compalation of tests file from wii saber needs some cleaning up though
+a compalation of tests for wiisaber before they go in mostly expeimiting with grrlib